fjenett/Guido/readme.md

 What does cross mode mean and why "the Processings"?
 The future 2.0 Processing will have ["modes"](http://wiki.processing.org/w/JavaScript) which are additional language flavours to write and use Processing in.
 One is the then included JavaScript mode which is based upon [Processing.js](https://github.com/processing-js/processing-js).
 Guido is an attempt at writing a GUI library that supports both Java and JavaScript, so any sketch using it should run on both modes.

+Guido wants you to write your own interface elements, it does not provide them by default as other great GUI libs do.
+It comes with examples of standard elements which should you get started.
+If you come up with something cool, consider sharing it to be included as example.

 ***Installing***